Meet our volunteers

-Helen is a semi-retired nurse.
-She previously worked at the MSU Hematology/Oncology Clinic.
-Now she works on call there and also at the MSU primary care clinics, both at the Sparrow Professional building and at the Clinical Center.
+Helen is a retired nurse.
+She previously worked at the MSU Hematology/Oncology Clinic and at the MSU primary care clinics, both at the Sparrow Professional building and at the Clinical Center.
 From her experience, she knows that transportation to medical appointments can be a significant barrier to receiving the care that a child needs.
 She is happy to volunteer her time to help with this great project.

 Larry is a retiree from the State of Michigan's Department of Natural Resources Forest Resources Division.
 He continues to be involved in Michigan forestry issues.
-He and his wife have two grown sons, but no grandchildren yet.
+He and his wife have two grown sons and one grandchild.
 Recently, Larry has been involved with his youngest son's wedding in China and plans for a marriage celebration here in Michigan.
 His hobbies include running and videotaping high school soccer games.

-Tanna joined TDP in June 2015 as a Volunteer Driver.
+Tanna is a mom of 4 and joined TDP in June 2015 as a Volunteer Driver.
 She has worked as a paralegal for private law firms since 1996.
-Tanna married her high school sweetheart and they have four children.

 Marcia became a volunteer driver with TDP in 2015.
-She is a retired high school teacher, has been married for 47 years, and has two fantastic grown up children and an amazing son-in-law.
+She is a retired high school teacher and has two fantastic grown up children and an amazing son-in-law.
 Volunteering takes up a lot of her time.
 Marcia enjoys driving for the Davies Project and being part of her church parish care team.
 Other activities she enjoys include gardening (especially herbs), knitting, quilting and working on fitness and wellness.